Categories of Students in CBSE Class 12 – Streams, Specializations & Options

 Students who have been transferred from schools that are not affiliated with the CBSE are categorised as direct students.
 In this case, schools have to properly maintain the student records to avoid inconvenience.
 They have to accurately enter the students’ data and submit it to the CBSE board as per the guidelines.

-Important Instructions to Students from all categories
+Important Instructions to Students from all Categories

-• Candidates will have to properly read all the instructions of the CBSE board while taking the admission in schools.
+• Candidates will have to properly read all the instructions of the CBSE board while taking admission in schools.

 • They have to select the category in which they are applying.